CIWF Logo Food Business

 Dr Cristiana Paşca Palmer, Executive Secretary of the Convention on Biological Diversity.
 2019 (1)

 Sir David Attenborough explores the biodiversity crisis as 1 million plant and animal species face extinction.
-Click here to view the BBC Extinction The facts.
+View the BBC Extinction The facts on the BBC iPlayer.

 Introduction to the problem and scale